Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 **Solution:** If a sterivex clogs prior to filtering 1 L (water no longer passes through), then denote the volume filtered and, when available, continue filtering through a new sterivex.
 Repeat until 1 L is filtered.
 Mark each additional sterivex, record additional sample names and notes, and denote volumes filtered for each in the field notebook.

-**Issue 2:** Filtering is taking too long
+**Issue 2:** Filtering is moving too slowly.

-Stop filtering after 120 minutes (2 hours), even if less than 1 L has been filtered Turbid samples may only filter ~500 mL.
+Closing and reopening the locking mechanism has been found to increase the flow rate when filtration has slowed.
+In addition, positive pressure to the bag can be applied to get the water flowing faster.
+If filtering exceeds 120 minutes (2 hours), stop filtering after 120 minutes (2 hours), even if less than 1 L has been filtered.
+Turbid samples may only filter ~500 mL.
 Note the estimated volume filtered.
 If <200 mL of water is filtered, consider using a second sterivex to filter more water.

 **Issue 3:** Broken filter inlet or outlet